Jsdogbey/First_Project_Geocoding/README.md

 # First_Project_Geocoding
-My  First Geocoding project after a very insightful introduction by Ujaval Gandhi.
+My  First Geocoding project after a very insightful introduction by Ujaval Gandhi of spatial thoughts.
 This project used some random addresses in Ghana's main cities- Kumasi and Accra and geocoded them.